rdf-connect/log-processor-ts/README.md

 - `rdfc:level`: The log level to use (e.g., "debug", "info", "warning", "error", "critical").
 Defaults to "info".
 - `rdfc:label`: A label for the log messages, which can be used to filter or categorize logs.
 Defaults to "log".
 - `rdfc:raw`: If set to `true`, the processor will log raw messages to stdout without any formatting instead of to the RDF-Connect logging system.
 Defaults to `false`.
+- `rdfc:readAsStream`: If set to `true` the processor will process the input as a stream.